Alias / Macro Support for JDB (Java Debugger) and Other Command Line Programs

 - Remove the alias

-starts running, it reads and executes the contents of "macro.ini" in the current directory as if you had typed the lines yourself.
+macrostarts running, it reads and executes the contents of "macro.ini" in the current directory as if you had typed the lines yourself.
 This is the fastest way to define a set of aliases to use with the target program.
-Any lines that do not contain amacro
+Any lines that do not contain amacrocommand are passed onto the target program.
+Lines that start with a#are comments and are ignored.The distributed "macro.ini" file is written to be used with

-):alias a=alias a c=cont a d=dump a h=help a n=next a p=print a q=quit a r=run a s=step a w=whereInstalling and Compiling macro
+jdband defines the following single-letter aliases (note that thealiascommand itself has been given an alias ofa):alias a=alias a c=cont a d=dump a h=help a n=next a p=print a q=quit a r=run a s=step a w=whereInstalling and Compiling macro

-is a "C" program that runs under Linux.
+macrois a "C" program that runs under Linux.
 Download the source code zip file here:macro.zip

 Checksums: sha256sum | md5sumAfter you unzip the contents of the zip file to a local directory, compile the program by running the following command: